crcn/tandem-old/README.md

 ### Tandem Goals

 - To help make code the single source of truth for UI design (PSD, sketch, and other files should not be the single source of truth).
 This means coming up with a set of tools that designers feel comfortable with.
-- Cover _all_ UI cases of a web application.
+- Cover _most_ UI cases for the web (the relatively simple parts), and offer tooling that makes it easy to write UIs that must be written by hand.
-- To augment web development, not abstract it.
+- To augment web UI development.
 This means that UI tools will always reflect HTML & CSS.
-- Reduce amount of tooling required to build a web UIs.
+- Reduce amount of tooling required to build web UIs.
 Tandem should work out of the box, and without needing any configuration.
 - To integrate with existing tools, languages, and frameworks.
 Tandem should work with your existing stack, not the other way around.
 - To reduce vendor lock-in.
 You shouldn't be stuck using Tandem.
 - To create an environment where developers & designers can work out of the same environment.